zacklofgren/dwmstat/README.md

 #dwmstat
+This is my fork of dwmstat with my modifications.
+The original README is below.

+# README
 dwmstat is the successor of [setdwmstatus](https://notabug.org/kl3/scripts/setdwmstatus) in order to provide a really simple and more efficient way of having a status bar for